A worker separates cans and bottles at a cash for containers workshop

 The City also has an ongoing program to progressively install small scale solar hot water systems (e.g. for showers) at suitable community facilities such as Coolamon Pavilion, Midland Sports Complex and the Stratton Community Centre.

-Other users are welcome to use the charging station for the fee of $0.40 per kWh.
-The fast charging station takes approximately 20-30 minutes to sufficiently charge an electric vehicle.
+The fast-charging station takes approximately 20-30 minutes to sufficiently charge an electric vehicle.

-To use the charger, simply sign up with Chargestar(open in new window) or Nextcharge(open in new window)
+To use the charger, simply sign up to Charge Hub.

 Back to of the page